ProjectPythia/projectpythia.github.io/_sources/index.md.txt

 ### Weekly Working Group Meetings

-Project Pythia holds weekly public meetings every Thursday at 11:00AM Mountain (1:00PM Eastern) on Zoom.
+Project Pythia holds weekly public meetings every Monday at 1:00PM Mountain (3:00PM Eastern) on Zoom.
 Our meetings alternate focus between _Infrastructure_ and _Education_ content.
 Please find links and information about how to join in the calendar below.
 These meetings are open to anyone who wishes to participate.
 We publish